Reynolds, Pirates pound Brewers | Sports-Games

 Ben Gamel and Christian Yelich homered for the Brewers.
 Pittsburgh starter Chad Kuhl (1-1) pitched five innings, giving up one run and two hits with three walks and a strikeout.
 The Pirates are 7-0 in his seven career starts against the Brewers.

 Adrian Houser (1-2) pitched seven innings for Milwaukee, allowing four runs, nine hits and one walk with three strikeouts.
 Pittsburgh closer Keone Kela left in the ninth inning after five pitches.
-The nature of his injury wasn't apparent.
+The Pittsburgh Post-Gazette reported that he was dealing with forearm tightness.